Your Quick 30-Second Answer to Canada Temporary Resident Permit TRP or Rehabilitation!

 Required documents:

-To apply for a Canada temporary resident permit TRP or rehabilitation, the following documents are typically required:
+To apply for a Canada temporary resident permit (TRP) or rehabilitation, the following documents are typically required:

 Steps involved in the application process: